MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 An issue that often arises with service principals that are automatically created is that the service principal's token expires and needs to be renewed.
 However, if you have an issue with refreshing the token, see [valid refresh token wasn't found](#troubleshoot).

-You may see one of the error messages:
+If your token expired, you may see one of the error messages:

-AADSTS7000215: Invalid client secret is provided
+* `AADSTS7000215: Invalid client secret is provided`

-AADSTS7000222: The provided client secret keys for app '***' are expired
+* `AADSTS7000222: The provided client secret keys for app '***' are expired`

-Invalid client id or client secret
+* `Invalid client id or client secret`

 To renew the access token for an automatically created service principal: